seima-lab/seima-server/docs/CHAT_HISTORY_API_DOCUMENTATION.md

 **GET** `/api/v1/chat-history/count`

-Returns the total number of messages in the user's chat history.
+Returns the total number of non-deleted messages in the user's chat history.

 **Response:**
 ```json